Venezuela opposition leader shrugs off assassination talk

 "The declaration of the Socialist Party candidate borders on the irresponsible, like his government is with the insecurity our people have to live with," Capriles said via Twitter.

-The latest development adds to a nervous and polarized atmosphere across the South American OPEC member, which the socialist Chavez has dominated for 13 years.
+The latest development adds to a nervous and polarized atmosphere in the South American OPEC member, which the socialist Chavez has dominated for 13 years.

 Shots were fired during one Capriles campaign stop in Caracas earlier this month, and officials from Chavez down have pilloried him as a "pig," "bourgeois" and a "little Yankee."